 Britain's 'most scenic' bus route revealed

-A double-decker serving the North Yorkshire Moors has been crowned the "most scenic" bus route in Britain.
+A double-decker serving the North York Moors has been crowned the "most scenic" bus route in Britain.

-The 840 Coastliner runs from all the way from Leeds to the coastal town of Whitby.
+The 840 Coastliner runs from Leeds to the coastal town of Whitby.
 But it's the leg that crosses the moorland, from Pickering via Goathland and Sleights, that has earned the service the prize.

 At the wheel, driver Adam Davis knows why: "You can get some misty days when you come out on top but on a clear day the colours up here are forever changing.